Providing support and promoting respect for everyone with a visible difference

 Curiosity can hurt

 Dealing with other people’s reactions to Lola’s strawberry mark has been tough at times.
-My fiancée, Tom, is good at not being fussed about it.
-But when we weren’t sure what her strawberry marks were, I would find it hard to offer explanations to people who stared or made comments about her appearance.
+My fiancée, Tom, is good at not being fussed about it, but when we weren’t sure what her strawberry marks were, I would find it hard to offer explanations to people who stared or made comments about her appearance.

-On the night flight home, a flight attendant came running over, in alarm, crying “madam, madam!
+On the night flight home, a flight attendant came running over, in alarm, crying “Madam, madam!
 Your baby, she’s bleeding!”
 At first, I panicked and felt an instinctive rush of adrenaline, before staring into sleeping Lola’s direction and realising he was concerned about her birthmark.
 When it clicked for him, he was so apologetic.

 The life of Lola, online